 Popular legend attributes the design of the first American flag to Betsy Ross, a Philadelphia seamstress.
 According to the story, Ross was approached by a committee that included George Washington, Robert Morris, and George Ross, who presented her with a design for the flag and asked her to sew it.

 While the story of Betsy Ross is deeply ingrained in American folklore, historical evidence supporting her direct involvement in designing the first flag is limited.
-There are no contemporary documents or records that definitively confirm her role.
-However, the story has persisted for generations, contributing to the flag's mystique and patriotic appeal.
+Here's the thing — there are no contemporary documents or records that definitively confirm her role.
+On the flip side, the story has persisted for generations, contributing to the flag's mystique and patriotic appeal.
 Regardless of the exact details of its creation, the American flag remains a powerful symbol of national identity and unity.

 The Flag Code: A Guide to Respect and Display